Secret Scanning: The Definitive Guide

 Key Features of Cycode:

-- AI-Powered Secrets Engine: High-accuracy detection across standard and proprietary secrets using Machine Learning and entropy analysis.
+• AI-Powered Secrets Engine: High-accuracy detection across standard and proprietary secrets using Machine Learning and entropy analysis.

-- Broad Ecosystem Coverage: Scans repositories, CI/CD pipelines, IaC, and productivity tools (Jira, Slack, Confluence).
+• Broad Ecosystem Coverage: Scans repositories, CI/CD pipelines, IaC, and productivity tools (Jira, Slack, Confluence).

-- Automated Remediation: Provides in-workflow guidance, auto-resolves remediated findings, and facilitates secret rotation.
+• Automated Remediation: Provides in-workflow guidance, auto-resolves remediated findings, and facilitates secret rotation.

 2. SentinelOne

-SentinelOne Pros: It offers deep alignment with broader security operations (SecOps) and provides enhanced detection in runtime/cloud environments through behavioral AI.
-Cons of SentinelOne: Secret scanning may be secondary to its primary endpoint and cloud workload focus, and it may require significant performance tuning due to its sensitive AI.
+SentinelOne is primarily known as an EDR and XDR platform, but has expanded to include cloud and application security.
+Pros: Deep alignment with broader SecOps and enhanced detection in runtime/cloud environments through behavioral AI.
+Cons: Secret scanning may be secondary to its primary endpoint and cloud workload focus.

 3. Spectral (Check Point)